Espresso-Aficionados/website/guides/water.md

 —

-Now you need to multiply this by the Molar Mass (since K is still physically in the solution) to get grams needed per litre of DI water to achieve target mg/L of 61
+Now you need to multiply this by the molar mass (since K is still physically in the solution) to get grams needed per litre of DI water to achieve target mg/L of 61

 0.00099972 * 100.115 = 0.100087369322961